 - LSU Transcript (submit via online application)

-Letters of recommendation should be emailed to the MARC program manager or director.
+- Two recommendation emails from faculty (Emails should be sent to the MARC program manager or director)